whotookzakum/bapharia.com/src/lib/guides/combat.md

 - 2 class-shared abilities
 - all unlocked base abilites

-Learn more about the class actions and class abilities in the [classes guide](/guides/classes).
+Learn more about the class actions and class abilities on the [classes page](/classes).

 The developers have stated that they prefer to add more skill diversity to existing classes than create new classes that aren't very unique.